Navy Nurse Corps

 .

-These pictures show a later variant of the hospital dress introduced in May 1944.
-The collar lapels are slightly different.
-The skirt has three more buttons than the previous version and can be opened nearly over the whole skirt length.
+These pictures show a later wartime variant of the indoor dress.
+The collar has notched lapels and the skirt can be opened nearly over the whole skirt length.

 ..